inet-framework/inet/showcases/wireless/blockack/doc/index.rst

 Goals
 -----

-Block Acknowledgment is an 802.11 MAC feature that increases throughput by decreasing protocol overhead.
-Instead of individually acknowledging each received packet, a single block acknowledgment frame can acknowledge multiple packets.
-This reduces the number of ack frames and corresponding interframe spaces, thereby increasing throughput.
+IEEE 802.11 block acknowledgment is a feature of the Media Access Control (MAC) layer of the 802.11 protocol that is designed to increase throughput by reducing protocol overhead.
+It works by allowing a single block acknowledgment frame to acknowledge the reception of multiple packets, instead of individually acknowledging each packet with a separate acknowledgement (ACK) frame.
+This reduces the number of ACK frames and corresponding interframe spaces, resulting in increased throughput.

-This showcase demonstrates the block acknowledgment feature in INET's 802.11 model.
+In this showcase, we will demonstrate the block acknowledgment feature in INET's 802.11 model.
+By the end of this showcase, you will understand how to enable and configure block acknowledgment in INET to improve the performance of wireless networks that use the 802.11 protocol.

 | INET version: ``4.1``
 | Source files location: `inet/showcases/wireless/blockack <https://github.com/inet-framework/inet/tree/master/showcases/wireless/blockack>`__